basarat/demo-jest/script.md

   nul: null
 };
 ```
+* By default JSON stringify serializes the object into a single line string with zero spaces.

-* To allow you to format the outputted string a bit better `JSON.stringify` function takes two additional arguments, a `value`, a `replacer` and a `space`. (goto def)
+* To allow you to format the output string a bit better `JSON.stringify` function takes two additional arguments, a `value`, a `replacer` and a `space`. (goto def)

 The `space` argument can be used to customize the indentation of the output e.g.

-* Passing in a string uses the string for indents e.g. '\t'
+* Passing in a string uses that string for indents e.g. you can pass in a tab character '\t'
 ```js
 console.log(JSON.stringify(foo, null, '\t'));
 ```

-* Passing in a number uses that many spaces for indents e.g. 2 indents each section with 2 spaces.
+* Passing in a number for the space argument, uses that many spaces for indents e.g. the number `2` indents each section with 2 spaces.

 ```js
 console.log(JSON.stringify(foo, null, 2));
 ```
-* The replacer function can be used to customize the behavior e.g. if we have a key (i.e. we are not at the root) we can replace each value with the key, and for the root we will still use value:
+* The replacer argument function can be used to customize the behavior for particular keys and value e.g. if we have a key (i.e. we are not at the root) we can replace each value with the key, and for the root we will still use value:

 ```js
 console.log(JSON.stringify(foo,
   (key, value) => key ? key : value,
   2));
 ```
-And you can see that all values other than the root are replaced by their keys.
+This results in all values other than the root getting replaced by their keys.

-Personally I do all my customizations in the object *before* passing it to stringify.
+Personally I do all my customizations in the object *before* passing it to stringify and have the replacer argument as null.

 ```js
 console.log(JSON.stringify(foo,